-I am a writer, producer and broadcaster, with over 15 years of experience, producing live television and digital content for major broadcasters, publishers and brands worldwide.
-I've produced over 1,000 hours of live television and created game shows around the world.
+I am a writer, producer, director and broadcaster, with over 20 years of experience, producing live television, radio and online shows for broadcasters worldwide.
+I have produced over 1,000 hours of live television and launched a variety of shows in seven countries.

-In 2016, I joined News UK to write, produce and direct The Sun's weekly celebrity game show, Having A Ball.
-Similar in style to Celebrity Juice, I produced four series (26 episodes), which led to a nationwide tour sponsored by Sun Bingo, culminating in a record breaking special at Blackpool Tower.
-I also produced and directed a live nightly spin-off game show, Quiz Night Live.
+I joined News UK (News Corp) in 2016 to write, produce and direct The Sun's weekly online game show, Having A Ball.
+Similar in style to Celebrity Juice, we produced four series (26 episodes), which led to a nationwide tour sponsored by Sun Bingo.

-Most recently, I helped News UK launch their high profile, live game show app, Q LIVE.
-As executive producer, I produced and directed up to six live shows a day, seven days a week.
-Partnering with brands such as Mastercard and Talk Sport, and booking guests such as Peter Andre to Judge Rinder, our quiz app attracted over 200,000 downloads across 640 episodes.
+In 2018, I helped News UK launch their high profile, live game show app, Q LIVE.
+As executive producer, I wrote, produced and directed up to six live shows a day, seven days a week.
+Partnering with brands such as Mastercard, our quiz app attracted over 200,000 downloads across 640 episodes.

-I'm currently a TV Critic for The Eamonn Holmes Show on Talk Radio, BBC Sussex and BBC Surrey, and also host my own comedy podcast about the TV industry.
+I was also a weekly TV Critic for talkRADIO (Eamonn Holmes), BBC Sussex and BBC Surrey, and hosted my own podcast on the TV industry.

 In 1998, I started my career in children's TV with ITV's digital channel, Carlton Kids.
-I wrote and presented 200 episodes of their breakfast show, Wakey Wakey (and did the last ever interview with Rod Hull and Emu).
-In 1999, I became their youngest ever producer, before hosting Milkshake on Channel 5.
-I later wrote and presented by own comedy pilot for Channel 5, Who Wants To Be Silly On Air (produced by Timmy Mallett).
-In 2003, I moved into a new genre, interactive TV, working on various game show channels on Sky, before joining Germany's leading Participation TV channel, 9 Live.
+I wrote and presented over 200 episodes of the breakfast show, Wakey Wakey, and became their youngest ever producer in 1999.
+This led to Channel 5, where I hosted another breakfast show, Milkshake, and sold my own comedy pilot (executive produced by Timmy Mallett).
+In 2003, I moved into interactive TV, joining Germany's game show channel, 9 Live, based in Munich.

-In 2005, I joined Fremantle, and created, produced and co-hosted ITV's hugely successful interactive game show, Quizmania.
+In 2005, I joined Fremantle UK, where I created, pitched, produced and co-hosted ITV's successful interactive game show, Quizmania.
 As Head of Programming, I produced over 600 live episodes of Quizmania, before launching subsequent versions in Poland, Colombia and Australia (with further sales in France, Portugal and China).
-Following the success of Quizmania (£30 million worldwide), I was named Broadcast Hot Shot by Broadcast Magazine.
+Following the financial success of Quizmania (£30 million worldwide), I was named Broadcast Hot Shot by Broadcast Magazine.

-In 2007, I moved to the US, to produce Shine's daily live quiz show, My Games Fever on FOX, before rejoining Fremantle North America as executive producer.
-In 2009, I created and produced the interactive game show pilot, Pop Monkey for VH1, before co-founding Pop Monkey Productions, developing and distributing game show formats worldwide.
+After signing with the William Morris Agency in 2007, I moved to Los Angeles to join Fremantle USA as an executive producer.
+I was also a producer on Fox's daily quiz show, My Games Fever, and RCN's Quizmania in Colombia.
+In 2009, I created and produced the game show pilot, Pop Monkey for VH1, before co-founding Pop Monkey Productions, developing and distributing game show formats worldwide.

-In 2012, I returned to the UK to work with Loaded Magazine on the launch on Loaded TV on Sky.
-Other projects included developing Sing Date for Sky Living (40 episodes), producing STV's daily interactive game show, Win Cash Live, developing various shows for Spirit Media and Channel 4, and producing branded digital content for Gala Bingo.
+In 2012, I returned to the UK to work with Loaded Magazine on the launch on Loaded TV.
+Other projects included developing Sing Date for Sky Living (40 episodes), producing STV's nightly game show, Win Cash Live and developing various shows with Spirit Media for Channel 4.

-On screen, I was also a film critic for Sky's My Channel (presenting over 100 episodes of My Cine Shorts and On Screen) and hosted my own late night weekly talk show, The Buzz for Latest TV on Freeview.
-I was also a regular media commentator on London Live's Not The One Show.
+On screen, I presented over 100 episodes of My Cine Shorts and On Screen for Sky's My Channel, and hosted my own late night talk show, The Buzz for Latest TV on Freeview.
+I was also a regular commentator for London Live's Not The One Show.